-Maui has long been a favorite of visitors because it represents everything that people think of when they picture Hawaii: A beautiful blend of beaches, volcanoes, palm trees, and tropical agriculture.
+Maui has long been a favorite of visitors because it represents everything that people think of when they picture Hawaiʻi: A beautiful blend of beaches, volcanoes, palm trees, and tropical agriculture.
 The second-biggest island in the chain, much of Maui’s appeal comes from its natural landscape and biodiversity, including its two massive volcanoes, whale watching and marine ecosystems, and remote, undeveloped parts of its island, like Hana.

-Maui combines aspects of Oahu and the Big Island to find a happy medium between its cultural, culinary, hotel, and outdoor options.
+Maui combines aspects of O‘ahu and the Big Island to find a happy medium between its cultural, culinary, hotel, and outdoor options.
 It lacks a late-night, big city like Honolulu – which is considered a good thing by many people – but offers an array of small, scattered beach towns with a variety of food, drink, lodging, and entertainment options.
 It’s not as big or diverse in terrain as the Big Island, but its infamous 10,000-foot volcano, Haleakala, has more than you could possibly explore in a single visit.

 Table of Contents

 If you are planning on visiting more than one island while on Hawaii you should definitely have a look at our Maui vs. O‘ahu, Maui vs. Kauaʻi, and Maui vs. the Big Island comparisons, in which we give highlights for each island and compare the local activities, the volcanoes, the night life, the beaches, and the natural variety.
 You can learn more about things to do on Maui in our lists of Maui water activities and Maui land activities.

 Destinations on Maui

-Unlike Oahu, where the majority of visitors are concentrated in one location (Waikiki), Maui spreads the love around its island to a number of small towns and mini-destinations.
+Unlike O‘ahu, where the majority of visitors are concentrated in one location (Waikiki), Maui spreads the love around its island to a number of small towns and mini-destinations.
 Below is an overview of the main districts on Maui to help you get a better sense of the island.

 1: Kahului/Central Maui